 Infant and Children Baptism

 Baptisms are celebrated almost every Sunday of the year after the 10:00 AM Mass, and usually begin about 11:15 AM.
-The number of babies baptised each week varies considerably from just a couple on some Sundays to a baker's dozen on other Sundays.
-With between 250 and 300 baptisms per year over recent years, the average is obviously about five or six a week.
+The number of babies baptised each week varies considerably from just a couple on some Sundays to a baker’s dozen on others.

 On our website, go to “Adults" and then visit “Becoming Catholic". or click here

 Children who have been baptised and are at least in Year 3 at school can be enrolled by their parents into the Sacrament of Penance programme.
 The programme is also referred to as the Sacrament of Reconciliation.

 A four-week parish-based and school-assisted programme is administered every year during the Season of Lent.
 Because of school holidays, the enrolment process actually takes place the previous year in Advent (in the weeks of December) when the children are in Year 2.

 The programmes applies to all children no matter whether they attend one of our Catholic schools or one of our many government schools.

 After having celebrated the Sacrament of Penance, children can be enrolled by their parents in the First Holy Communion programme.
 The First Holy Communion programme is celebrated in our own parish over five Masses on the Feast of Christ the King towards the end of November every year.
 The enrolment process begins at Sunday Mass in early September.